athena-framework/website/docs/components/event_dispatcher.md

 # GET / # => Hello World (with `FOO => BAR` header)
 ```

-!!! tip
-    A single event listener may listen on multiple events.
+TIP: A single event listener may listen on multiple events.
 Instance variables can be used to share state between the events.

 ## Custom Events